A Complete Printable Packing List cover

 A Complete Printable Packing List for an Alaska Cruise

 Cruising to Alaska is a once in a lifetime trip for many people and a thrilling adventure that you will remember for years.
 But, packing for a cruise is like packing for no other vacation.
 You cannot hop off the cruise ship and run to Target for something you forgot.
 (Although, you can take a free Walmart shuttle in Ketchikan if you must).
-This printable packing list will help you remember everything you need for as you plan for your Alaska cruise.
+This printable packing list will help you remember everything you need as you plan for your Alaska cruise.

 I’ve been on two cruises to Alaska and both were amazing adventures.
 Like you, I at first was unsure what to bring.
 How do you dress for Alaska in the summer?